jcainuk/hangman-app/README.md

 ## Inspiration

 Project created as part of Andrew Mead's 'The Modern JavaScript Course', a 30 hour course on Udemy.
 I used this to brush up on and consolidate my basic to intermediate JavaScript skills.

+## Considerations

+This app was designed purely for laptop and desktop computer screens.
+At the moment it does not work on smartphone screen so moving forward this would need to be fixed and taken into consideration.

 ## Contact